CHAPTER ONE

 2

-A multiflora rose thicket pushed him further toward a culvert where he found Queen Anne’s lace, daisies shooting up between concrete blocks, cattails in a bog below a crumbling spillway.
-A vine maple with black spotted leaves poked its head out of the shade where he stood to relieve himself.
-Further up a stand of spruce bereft of needles and towering above them all was a mammoth cottonwood with twin bands of bark that flanked a streak of darkened wood.
-The trees stood like sentries on the front lines of a battle, absorbing the brunt of attacks perceptible over time and through their conspicuous wounds.
+A thicket pushed him toward a culvert where wildflowers grew between concrete blocks.
+Above them towered a mammoth cottonwood with twin bands of bark flanking a streak of darkened wood.
+A vine maple with blackened spots on its leaves spreading its spindly branches into the sun.
+The trees stood like sentries on the front lines of battle, absorbing attacks perceptible only through their conspicuous wounds.
 He lingered in their shade.
 A cardinal flitted by.
 He thought of his father, whose ashes he'd spread by the creek where they fished.
 “Stone to stone,” his father would say, “Remember we inhabit the oldest of known names.”
 His mother's voice seemed to rise from the gurgling stream.
 “Don't miss your chance for redemption,” she'd said before passing into the light.

 A cool breeze drifted up from the deep woods, beckoning him.
 He stepped across boulders intertwined with enormous roots to take a deep draught of it.
 The roar of the road receded as he squatted to rinse his hands in the trickle of the stream, tempted to go deeper.
 But the jeep was wide-open, and he must keep moving so he turned to see the state trooper in wide brimmed hat standing behind the trailer watching him with hands on hips.
 “Just my luck,” he muttered as he scrambled up the slope hunchbacked on all fours, like a bear.